 washer stops in middle of cycle and E53 appears on the screen

-1 you have to order a new motor control board2 unscrew the back panel
+1 you have to order a new motor control board

 3 unscrew the top panel